 "It was rather like recording in a telephone booth.
 Overdubs were barely an option.
 Everything is heard pretty much as it was played."

-In this edition of L.I.N.K.S. (hyperlinks that Lure, Intrigue, Nurture, or Kindle), we focus on the 40th anniversary of the release of "My Aim Is True," Elvis Costello's debut album.
+In this edition of L.I.N.K.S. (hyperlinks that Lure, Intrigue, Nurture, Kindle, or Stimulate), we focus on the 40th anniversary of the release of "My Aim Is True," Elvis Costello's debut album.

 "Recorded in four six-hour late-night sessions in a London eight-track studio, My Aim Is True was the debut album by the audaciously named soon-to-be 22-year-old singer-songwriter , née Declan Patrick McManus.
 Produced by Nick Lowe, former bassist for the pub-rock band Brinsley Schwarz and a labelmate on the cheeky upstart indie Stiff Records, it reportedly cost a mere £2,000 to make, and was released in the U.K. on July 22, 1977."